solayer-labs/solayer-improvement-proposal/governance/SLP-1-InfiniSVM-PoS-inflation-schedule.md

 - **Ecosystem Developers & Partners:**
   Gain a network that is secure due to strong staking incentives without fear of hyperinflation.
 A robust validator set improves reliability and decentralization, attracting more usage and integrations to InfiniSVM.

+### A Note on Locked Tokens and Staking

+Locked LAYER tokens will be eligible for staking alongside liquid tokens.
+This allows long-term holders, contributors, and ecosystem builders to actively participate in network security from day one.
+A **Foundation Delegation Program**, which could direct locked tokens to validators to bootstrap decentralization, is acknowledged as an important complement to this mechanism.
+However, to keep this proposal concise and focused on the inflation schedule, such a program will be addressed separately.

 ---

 ## Specification